DraconPern/fmdscp/README.md

 Ing-Long Eric Kuo <draconpern@hotmail.com>

 ## License
 This software is licensed under the GPL.
-For use under another license, please contact Ing-Long Eric Kuo <eric@frontmotion.com>